PXL-IT-NET/Guts-DotNetAdvanced/Chapter9_10_11_Entity_Framework/README.md

 ![alt text][img_customers_window]

+In the *New Customer* section a new customer can be added.
+To add a new customer the text boxes should be filled in and a city must be selected.
-When the *Add Customer* button is clicked a new (empty) row/customer is added to the table.
+When the *Add Customer* button is clicked a new customer is saved in the database and shown in the overview of customers.
-When the selected row is a new customer and the *Save* button is clicked, the new customer is added in the database.

-![alt text][img_customers_window_addrow]

-The city of a customer can be set by selecting the city in a dropdown list.

-![alt text][img_customers_window_selectcity]

-By double clicking on a cell in the table you can start editing that cell:

-![alt text][img_customers_window_editrow]
+When not all fields are filled in correctly an error message is shown at the bottom.

-When the *Save* button is clicked the changes of the selected row/customer are persisted in the database.
+Next to each customer in the overview, a button *Show accounts* is shown.
+When this button is clicked the accounts of that customer are shown in a dialog window (*AccountsWindow*).

-When the *Show Accounts* button is clicked, a new window (*AccountsWindow*) is opened as a dialog.

 ![alt text][img_accounts_window]

 This window shows the accounts of the customer that was selected in the *CustomerWindow*.
+For each account the account number, the type and the current balance is shown.

-Accounts can be edited and added in a similair way as in the *CustomerWindow*.
+Accounts can be added in a similair way as in the *CustomerWindow*.

-The *balance* colunm, however, is read-only.
-The balance of an account can only be changed by selecting an account and clicking on the *Transfer Amount* button.
-This button opens a new window (*TransferWindow*) as a dialog:
+Next to each account in the overview, a button *Transfer* is shown.
+When this button is clicked the accounts an internal transfer between the accounts of the customer can be made in a dialog window (*TransferWindow*).

 ![alt text][img_transfer_window]

 Here you can select the target account (an account of the same customer) set an amount and transfer the funds by clicking on the button.
+The transfer windows closes automatically and the balances of the accounts are automatically updated in the accounts window.

 ### Implementation details

-#### Setup the database context (Bank.Data)
+#### Setup the database context (Bank.Infrastructure)
 The application will use Entity Framework (EF) to create, manage and access the database.

 The domain classes (the classes that represent entities in our banking domain) can be found in the *DomainClasses* folder.